orestisang/CATHeaPS/README.md

 **CATHeaPS** is a Macro enabled workbook developed on Excel 2019.

+# Relevant publication and citation of the dataset

+The dataset was published in University of Glasgow’s Enlighten Repository and was assigned a URI.
+It should be cited as:

+Angelidis, O. (2023); CATHeaPS; GitHub; https://researchdata.gla.ac.uk/1638; Retrieved: 2025-01-08.

+For a more detailed analysis of the methodology of CATHeaPS and a use case for heating only systems, the following publication in the scientific journal Heliyon can be visited:

+Angelidis, Orestis et al., Heliyon, Volume 11, Issue 1, e41396.
+Openly available at: https://www.cell.com/heliyon/fulltext/S2405-8440(24)17427-0

 # Aknowledgements

 **CATHeaPS** was developed by Oresstis Angelidis, Anastasia Ioannou, Daniel Friedrich, Alan Thomson, and Gioia Falcone as part of an industrial PhD program.

-This work was partially funded by the University of Glasgow, Energy Technology Partnership (ETP) and Ramboll under grant agreement No ETP 189.
-The authors would like to thank the Ramboll Foundation for its financial support under grant agreement No 2020-101 and Ramboll UK Energy Systems business unit for its technical support.
+This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/T023112/1: INTEGRATE (Integrating seasoNal Thermal storagE with multiple enerGy souRces to decArobonise Thermal Energy).
+It was also partially funded by the Energy Technology Partnership (ETP), Ramboll (including contributions from both Ramboll Foundation [grant No. 2020-101] and Ramboll UK) and the University of Glasgow under grant agreement ETP 189.

 ![ETPLogo!](Miscellaneous/Funding_Logos.jpg)